Updated May 5, 2024

 How much does it cost to start an LLC in West Virginia?

-It costs $100 to start a domestic LLC in West Virginia, and it costs $150 for foreign LLCs.[1]
+In West Virginia, it costs $100 to start a domestic LLC, and it costs $150 for foreign LLCs.[1]
 But the state waives these fees for veteran-owned businesses.

 Registered agents (aka "agents for service of process" in West Virginia) receive important documents on behalf of a company.
 These include lawsuits, annual report reminders, tax notices, etc.